 Holly served as Policy Director for Senator Edward M. Kennedy (D-MA) and Chief Labor and Pensions Counsel for the Senate Health, Education, Labor & Pensions Committee.

-She received The American Lawyer, “Dealmaker of the Year” award. in 2019.
+She received The American Lawyer, “Dealmaker of the Year” award in 2019.
 The Hill named her a “Top Lobbyist” from 2013 to the present, and she has been ranked by Chambers USA – America’s Leading Business Lawyers from 2012 to the present.
+One client noted to Chambers: “Holly is an exceptional attorney who excels in government relations and policy discussions.
+She has an incisive analytical skill set which gives her the capability of understanding extremely complex legal and institutional matters.”
+According to another client surveyed by Chambers, “Holly is incredibly intelligent, effective and responsive.
+She also leads the team in a way that brings out everyone’s best work.”

-Matthew Shapanka
+Photo of Matthew Shapanka Matthew Shapanka

-Both in Congress and at the firm, Matt has prepared many corporate and nonprofit executives, academics, government officials, and presidential nominees for testimony at legislative, oversight, or nomination hearings before congressional committees, as well as witnesses appearing at congressional depositions and transcribed interviews.
-He is also an experienced legislative drafter who has composed dozens of bills introduced in Congress and state legislatures, including several that have been enacted into law across multiple policy areas.
+Both in Congress and at Covington, Matt has prepared dozens of corporate executives, nonprofit leaders, academics, and presidential nominees for testimony at congressional committee hearings and depositions.
+He is a skilled legislative drafter and strategist who has composed dozens of bills and amendments introduced in Congress and state legislatures, including many that have been enacted into law.

-Before law school, Matt worked as a research analyst in the Massachusetts Recovery & Reinvestment Office, where he worked on all aspects of state-level policy, communications, and compliance for federal stimulus funding awarded to Massachusetts under the American Recovery & Reinvestment Act of 2009.
-He has also worked for federal, state, and local political candidates in Massachusetts and New Hampshire.
+Before law school, Matt served in the administration of former Governor Deval Patrick (D-MA), where he worked on policy, communications, and compliance matters for federal economic recovery funding awarded to the state.
+He has also staffed federal, state, and local political candidates in Massachusetts and New Hampshire.